 Buenos Aires is a city that takes dining seriously, and meals can easily last for hours.
-Argentina is renowned for steak, and there are several parrilla steak houses in the city, where you can find asado – barbecued beef, of excellent quality.
+Argentina traditional food is renowned for steak, and there are several parrilla steak houses in the city, where you can find asado – barbecued beef, of excellent quality.
 Pair an asado with a glass of red wine for the ultimate dining delight.

 Some great steak houses are Don Julio, La Cabrera, La Brigada, and Calden del Soho.